Minimal CYA | Pillar 4

 Our Fourth and final Pillar is to minimize cyanuric acid (CYA).
 Maintaining CYA at a manageable level can be a struggle, and we realize that.
 But CYA has a major impact on chlorine efficiency.
-It can be summarized in two words: avoid overstabilization.
-The action step: keep your CYA to a minimum, meaning 30 ppm or less.
-For commercial pools, we recommend 15 ppm or less, based on guidelines from the CDC.
-This article will explain what CYA is, why we use it, how it gets into our water, and how to manage it to prevent overstabilization.
+It can be summarized in two words: avoid over-stabilization.
+This article will explain what CYA is, why we use it, how it gets into our water, and how to manage it to prevent over-stabilization.

 What is CYA and why do we use it?